geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 * **Delimiter:** The delimiter used in the CSV file to separate the columns is a comma.
 * **Quote:** Some of the quotes are wrapped in double quotes.

-To insert the quotes data from the CSV file into the quote table you can run the following `COPY` command:
+To insert the quotes data from the CSV file into the quote table, you can run the following `COPY` command:

 ```sql
 COPY quote("quote","author") from '/tmp/quotes.csv' WITH DELIMITER ',' CSV HEADER;